airsonic-advanced/airsonic-advanced/README.md

     - Web clients can update UIs immediately (live views)
     - Removal of DWR (10 year old technology used as an interface between the web-client and the server)
     - Provides status indicator whether client is connected to server
+- UI:
+    - Utilize a dedicated library (DataTables) to render tables
+      - Deferred rendering and data manipulation outside the DOM allows much faster rendering (~10x-800x!)
+        - The bigger the table, the more performance benefits it sees
+        - Play queue that took about 800s to render in the browser, can now render in < 1s
+      - Allow optional paging and accessible searching within tables
 - Bugfixes:
   - Several race condition fixes
   - Consistency checks and refactors